Do you ship internationally?

 How long will my order take to arrive?

 You should receive your order in five to seven business days.

 We don’t accept returns, but if you have a problem with your order, please send us an email at firstname.lastname@example.org and we’ll see what we can do!

 What if I want to order a lot of Chirps products?

 If you have a big order for a wedding, birthday party, school project, or just really love chirps, please email us at email@example.com for a bulk order discount.

-What is cricket flour?
+What is cricket protein powder?